MILAB-IIT-CV/ATDN_vSLAM/README.md

 ### Config

- Before using the SLAM, a config.yaml file is required in the utils folder.
+ Before using the SLAM, create a config.yaml file in the utils folder.
 Here is an example what it should contain:
  ```yaml
 !!python/object:utils.arguments.Arguments
 alpha: 1